doitian/archive-202002-iany.me/content/post/bitcoin-core-network-event-loops.md

   feature: /images/202002/two-loops.png
 ---

+This article is an analysis of the network event loops based on bitcoin core [v0.19.0](https://github.com/bitcoin/bitcoin/tree/v0.19.0).

 Bitcoin [starts two threads](https://github.com/bitcoin/bitcoin/blob/1bc9988993ee84bc814e5a7f33cc90f670a19f6a/src/net.cpp#L2211) to handle network messages, and each thread runs its own event loop.

 <!--more-->